homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 > [!CAUTION]
 >
-> Panasonic changed the API, again..
-This plugin stopped working.
-The official Comfort Cloud apps are working.
+> This plugin is no longer maintained.
+The main reason are constant changes of the API by Comfort Cloud.
+Currently, the plugin does not work - it requires changes to support the new API.

 <img src="https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/blob/master/logo.png" width="100px"></img>